Wilson Moses

 Wilson Haledon Moses (8 April 1881 – 23 February 1953) was an Australian politician.

 He was born in Paddington.
 He moved to Griffith in 1915, and was involved with the Griffith Producers' Co-operative Company from 1921 until 1935, when he resigned as its manager to take up a position as manager of Penfolds in Sydney.
-From 1932 to 1934 he was a Country Party member of the New South Wales Legislative Council.
+Between 1932 and 1934, he was a Country Party member of the New South Wales Legislative Council.
 Later in life, he joined the Liberal Party, and served as vice-president of its Griffith branch.
 He died in Griffith in 1953.